Featured Properties

 • A COT can be accepted from another member as well as a non-member.
 A document assigning the title to NCCU must be provided.

-• A caveat in favour of NCCU will be placed on all COTs.
+• A caveat in favour of NCCU will be noted on all COTs.
 The cost must be met by the member and is usually included in the loan amount.
-View current fees for Caveats
+View Caveat fees below.

 • The borrower must provide a current valuation of the property registered by the COT.
 The valuation must be done by an evaluator approved by NCCU.